A Walk to Remember (soundtrack)

 A Walk to Remember: Music from the Motion Picture is the soundtrack to the 2002 film A Walk to Remember, released by Epic Records and Sony Music Soundtrax on January 15, 2002.
-The album features six songs performed by Mandy Moore, along with others by Switchfoot, Rachael Lampa and many more.
+The album features six songs performed by the film's star Mandy Moore, along with others by Switchfoot, Rachael Lampa and many more.

 The soundtrack was re-released on October 21, 2003, as a special expanded edition and featured three songs that were not originally included on the first release of the soundtrack but featured in the film.
 The song "Only Hope" by Moore had dialogue added that featuring Shane West as his character Landon Carter taken from the scene from where the song is featured in the film, as well as West's narration at the end of the film.

-The album debuted at number 181 on the Billboard 200 charts on the week of February 2, 2002, and peaked at number 56, the following week.
+The album debuted at number 181 on the Billboard 200 chart the week of February 2, 2002, and peaked at number 56, the following week.

 Background

-Moore's manager Jon Leshay served as the film's music supervisor for the film, who "instantly wanted" Switchfoot's music to be a vital part of the film after hearing them.
-He would later became Switchfoot's manager.
+Mandy Moore's manager Jon Leshay served as the film A Walk to Remember's music supervisor, who "instantly wanted" Switchfoot's music to be a vital part of the film after hearing them.
+He would later become Switchfoot's manager.
 When they were approached to do the film, the band was unfamiliar with Moore or her music (despite her status as a pop star with several hits on the charts).
 Before their involvement with A Walk to Remember, Switchfoot was only recognized in their native San Diego and in Contemporary Christian music circles, but have since gained mainstream recognition, with their double platinum fourth album, The Beautiful Letdown (2003) which included hits such as "Meant to Live" and "Dare You to Move".

 The lead single "Cry" was originally released on Moore's self-titled third studio album as the third and final single on November 4, 2001.
 She carried around a copy of the song for over a year before she recorded it.
 "It felt like my ace in the hole.
-It’s such a beautiful song on every level.
-I couldn’t wait to get into the studio and sing it."
+It's such a beautiful song on every level.
+I couldn't wait to get into the studio and sing it."
 She also said that James Renald, the co-writer and co-producer of the song, had to "peel" her out of the vocal booth because she "wanted to sing it over and over again."
 The single and the soundtrack's release was intended to relaunch her album to a wider audience.

-The album further featured three more tracks by Moore: "It’s Gonna Be Love", cover of New Radicals' "Someday We'll Know" (written by Gregg Alexander) with Switchfoot's Jonathan Foreman and Moore's cover of "Only Hope", while also including Switchfoot's original version.
-It further features song from Switchfoot, Rachael Lampa, New Radicals and Toploader.
+The album further featured three more tracks by Moore: "It's Gonna Be Love", a cover of New Radicals' "Someday We'll Know" (written by Gregg Alexander) with Switchfoot's Jonathan Foreman and her cover of "Only Hope", while also including Switchfoot's original version.
+It further features songs from Switchfoot, Rachael Lampa, New Radicals and Toploader.